 His company Associated Group (AG) has business interests in the natural gas and power sectors of the country, media, and architecture and design.
 The Group also plans to move into aviation now.

 It has been a bumpy ride for Iqbal Z Ahmed with many trials and tribulations but he persevered because, in his own words, he is a risk taker who likes challenges.
 Often called the Gas King of Pakistan, Iqbal Z Ahmed is also a king of controversies.
-His brainchild, the Jamshoro Joint Venture Ltd (JJVL), an LPG production plant in Sindh and the flagship company of AG, earned him his fortunes and his notoriety through the famous quota scandal.
+His brainchild, the Jamshoro Joint Venture Ltd (JJVL), an LPG production plant in Sindh and the flagship company of AG, was one of the project that earned him his fortunes and his notoriety through the famous quota scandal.

 But unlike other businessmen, he does not shun these controversies and cogently refutes criticism directed at him for his actions.
 He regrets that his critics talk about him – in his view – without knowing relevant facts, but is open to providing all sorts of clarifications, including providing immediate proof of his assertions, almost on-demand.

 For instance, during the interview Iqbal Z Ahmed, CEO of AG, was asked as to whether Jamal Akbar Ansari, the CEO of Akbar Associates, an engineering firm with interests in the oil and gas sector of the country, was a partner in JJVL.
 The question came up because Ansari issued a press release, which was published in Pakistan Today, in which Ansari dissociated himself from Iqbal Z Ahmed and his businesses, including JJVL.

 Ahmed, however, confirmed that Ansari was a partner and for further clarification made a call immediately to Ansari to confirm his partnership in JJVL.